SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 1. Open the `package.json` file.

 2. Exermine the dependencies.
-Notice how there is a dependency for `langchain`, pdf-parse and the CAP-LLM-Plugin.
+Notice how there is a dependency for `langchain`, and the `CAP-LLM-Plugin`.

 ![define-db-schema-package-json](./assets/01-define-db-schema-package-json.png)